KinsonDigital/Velaptor/Documentation/Branching.md

 <h3 align="left" style="color: #B84949;font-weight:bold">Hotfix Branches</h3>

-Short lived branch where urgent bug fixes or changes will be performed:
+Short living branch where urgent bug fixes or changes will be performed:

 **_NOTE_:** Hotfix branches should be carefully reviewed and only performed when the software is considered **broken** and/or **unusable**.
 Changes to this branch should be absolutely minimal and merged directly into the <span style="color: #82B366;font-weight:bold">master</span> branch via a pull request.
 - **Branch Syntax:** hotfix/\<issue id\>-\<description\>